 The DID estimator is $E(Y_1(1)|D=1)-E(Y_0(0)|D=1)-(E(Y_0(1)|D=0)-E(Y_0(0)|D=0))$.
 DID first calculates the differences between the pretest and posttest periods for each group.
 DID then takes the difference between these two differences as the estimator.

 The DID design is based on the parallel trend assumption that the trends in the outcome variable for the treatment and control groups would have been parallel in the absence of the treatment.
 Formally, the DID estimator equals ATT if $E(Y_0(1)|D=1)-E(Y_0(0)|D=1)=E(Y_0(1)|D=0)-E(Y_0(0)|D=0)$.
-In practice, the parallel trend assumption is considered satisfied if the treatment and control groups have similar pre-treatment trends in the outcome variable.
+The parallel trend assumption can be deemed satisfied if the treatment and control groups exhibit comparable pre-treatment trends in the outcome variable.

-Essentially, the use of the difference-in-differences (DID) method to study the impact of generative AI on product markets depends on three crucial conditions: an appropriate treatment that affects treated markets after the treatment and not before, minimal impact on control markets, and the fulfillment of the parallel trend assumption between treated and control markets.
+The application of the difference-in-differences to examine the impact of generative AI on market equilibrium hinges on three pivotal conditions: an appropriate treatment that affects treated markets subsequent to the treatment, not prior to it; minimal impact on control markets; and the fulfillment of the parallel trend assumption between treated and control markets.

-In this study, the DID design is skillfully exploited via the unanticipated leakage.
-The parallel trajectories of treated and control units, shown in Figure~\ref{fig:evidence}, attest to the DID design.
-This alignment of outcome variables prior to the leak, characterized by stability, supports the validity of the parallel trend assumption.
+This study employs the difference-in-differences design, utilizing an unanticipated leak of an advanced generative AI as the treatment.
+Prior to the leak, the trends of the treated and control markets were stable and parallel, as illustrated in Figure~\ref{fig:evidence}, which lends support to the validity of the parallel trend assumption.